You know the old saying…If I knew then, what I know now, I sure would’ve done things differently. But that isn’t God at work.

-When we went to tell everyone our goodbyes, and we saved my daughter and Tyler for last, I went to pick him up, and I got a very somber feeling.
+When we went to tell everyone our goodbyes, we saved my daughter and Tyler for last.
+Just when I went to pick him up, and I got a very somber feeling.

 I was crying so hard, I got my husband, daughter, and Tyler’s daddy all crying.

 I just couldn’t understand, and I didn’t want to let him go.

 At one point my daughter said, for goodness sake Mom, it’s not like you’re never going to see him again, and was laughing at me for being so emotional.

 Well at that point, we said our goodbyes.

 Mike and I were walking to our car, and I told him, something is very wrong.

 Needless to say, the ride back to NC was a very somber one.